groundwater-modeling-Spring2020/Course_Materials/README.md

 5. At some point you'll want to get the updated version of the assignment back onto GitHub, either so that teachers/TAs can help you with your code, or so that it can be graded.
 You can do this by using a command called `git push` from inside your working directory.
 After you do this you should be able to see your latest changes on your git repo online.

-6. better example
 #### Optional additional software to install:
+1. ** Atom text editor** - This is a great text editor that has GitHub integration. <https://atom.io/>
+2. **GitHub Desktop** - A GUI tool for downloading and managing git repos. <https://desktop.github.com/>
-1.	**GitKraken** – A tool for managing github repos <https://www.gitkraken.com/download>
+3. **GitKraken** – A tool for managing GitHub repos (Note the free version won't do private repos) <https://www.gitkraken.com/download>
-2.	**ModelMuse** – For viewing MODFLOW models (Note you have to have windows for this to work). <https://www.usgs.gov/software/modelmuse-a-graphical-user-interface-groundwater-models>
+4.	**ModelMuse** – For viewing MODFLOW models (Note you have to have windows for this to work). <https://www.usgs.gov/software/modelmuse-a-graphical-user-interface-groundwater-models>